algorandfoundation/xGov/Proposals/xGov-8.md

 holders of collections and multimint assets.

 We hope to continue to add more mass tools like Mass Freeze, Mass Clawback, Mass Asset Destroy, while also improving the UI/UX we already have built.

+We have also made the decision to Open Source the Tools once we integrate everything.

 ## Team
 LoafPickle - Project Manager.
 I have 10 years of Project Management experience working in NYC on large scale construction projects.
 In addition, I am a long timer in the Algorand NFT Space and have been helping develop utility